Batch File Rename Tool

 - Click "Rename Files" to apply the changes

-About the Batch Rename Utility
+About the Bulk Rename Utility

 Key Features